GeorgeMoto/GeorgeMoto/README.md

-## Hi, I'm a Geoorgiy and I study data science 👋
+## Hi, I'm a Georgiy and I study data science 👋

 ## 🌐 Socials: